github-education-resources/teachers_pet/README.md

 ## Basic Setup

 * Create an organization (you will be an owner by default).
 The organization should reflect the name of your course.
-* Add the github username of all students to the 'students' file (one per line)
+* Add the GitHub username of all students to the 'students' file (one per line)
     * If you are doing individual assignments, use a single username per line
     * If you are doing team assignments, one team per line in the format "teamName username username username"
-* Add the github username of all instructors to the 'instructors' file (one per line)
+* Add the GitHub username of all instructors to the 'instructors' file (one per line)
 * Run `create_teams`

 ## Passwords / OAuth

-The scripts will ask for your github password in order to run.
+The scripts will ask for your GitHub password in order to run.
 If you have two factor authentication enabled, you might want to create a new OAuth personal token to run these scripts.
 You can do this here: https://github.com/settings/tokens/new (or settings screen on your enterprise installation).

 If you put this OAuth token in an environment variable called 'ghe_oauth', these scripts will automatically pick up that value.